shaileshpandit141/rest-core/README.md

 - 📄 **Smart Pagination** with detailed pagination metadata
 - 📑 **Enhanced Serializers** with extra fields, bulk creation, error syncing, and file URL handling
 - 📧 **EmailService** A Robust Django Email Sending Utility
+- ⚙️ **mock_records** is a custom Django management command that allows you to insert or update mock data into any Django model using a JSON file.
+    - Supports any model via `app_label.ModelName`
+    - Reads data from a JSON file
+    -  Handles ForeignKey relationships dynamically
+    - Automatically skips, inserts, or updates existing records
+    - Optionally forces updates on existing records with `--force`
+    - Clean and detailed CLI output for each operation

 ## 📦 Installation